BlaiseDelaney/BlaiseDelaney.github.io/_posts/2017-08-01-phd-application-advice.md

-*If you have made the auspicious decision of starting to gauge what Ph.D. life and applications might be like prior to your last year of undergrad (like I did) well done!
+*If you have made the auspicious decision of starting to gauge what PhD life and applications might be like prior to your last year of undergrad (like I did) well done!
 Pro Tip: get as much exposure to different areas of research and through most diverse/international programmes as possible (list coming soon) - I tried Condensed Matter Physics, Theoretical Physics (QCD in a very basic group theory formalism), Cosmology (Dark Energy Survey), HEP-ex with focus on B-physics and sizeable exposure to data analysis through machine learning.
 Arguably research experience not only will make you stand out but also inform you on what life is like as a researcher in that given topic.*

 *Best of luck, and feel free to get in touch for any further questions or feedback.
 I am always happy to help, subject to availability*.
 Thanks for reading.